ccartas/web-server/README.md

 	+ Add `java bin folder to Path` (`sudo export PATH=$PATH:$JAVA_HOME/bin`);
 	+ Run from `Terminal` the `startup.sh` located in the project root folder;

+- Put your files in the `webapps` folder and start sending requests;

 # Data Flow

 - When the server is started a thread pool is initialized with a specified number of threads that are waiting for an incoming HTTP request;